Can you tell me what my chances for admission are without filling out an application?

 Visit our English Exam Requirements page for details.

-The TOEFL is required for international students whose native language is something other than English, though there are circumstances where the TOEFL can be waived.
+The TOEFL is required for international students whose native language is something other than English and were not educated in English.
 Visit our English Exam Requirements page for details.

 Start at TOEFL.org or IELTS.org.
 The University of Iowa TOEFL institution code is 6681.
 The Internet-based test will have scores to us in 3 weeks, provided you list The University of Iowa as a recipient of your scores.
 The paper test takes 5 weeks to send scores to us.